Googolaire/TheTechSociety/README.md

-# TheTechSociety officially founded on April 23rd 2019
+# TheTechSociety τΤΣ - ταυ tau sigma The Tech Society officially founded on April 23rd 2019
 Make a Major Impact On the Internet
 Join A Community that loves what you love!
 Earn BTC In The Best Technology Collaboration Group Ever!